Counter-Reformation: Precursor Catholic Reformation

-The Gregorian reforms of the late 11th century—to e.g. reduce kingly and dynastic control of religious life and use of assets and to prevent parishes from becoming "family businesses"—flowed out from Rome, for example reaching Ireland around 35 years later with the Irish Synod of Ráth Breasail (1111): this established the episcopal system over the aristocracy-dominated monasteries in Ireland, resulting in the eventual dissolution of many monasteries in the 12th century, such as the Abbey of Kells.
-The reforms lead to the rise of the Canons Regular as alternatives to monks or friars: priests living, like monks, in perhaps-avowed communities but focused outward (e.g., serving parish or cathedral pastoral duties) rather than inward (e.g., cloistered or necessarily observing the full Liturgy of the Hours.)
+The Gregorian reforms of the late 11th century—intended to, e.g., reduce kingly and dynastic control of religious life and use of assets and to prevent parishes from becoming "family businesses"—flowed out from Rome, for example reaching Ireland around 35 years later with the Irish Synod of Ráth Breasail (1111); this established the episcopal system over the aristocracy-dominated monasteries in Ireland, resulting in the eventual dissolution of many monasteries in the 12th century, such as the Abbey of Kells.
+The reforms lead to the rise of the Canons Regular as alternatives to monks or friars.
+These were priests living, like monks, in perhaps-avowed communities but focused outwardly (e.g., serving parish or cathedral pastoral duties) rather than inwardly (e.g., cloistered or necessarily observing the full Liturgy of the Hours.)
 The reforms reached Germany in 1122 with the Concordat of Worms.

-The 14th, 15th, and 16th centuries saw a spiritual revival in Europe, incubated by the rise of preaching friars, the standardization of the Paris Bible, lay spiritual movements (such as the devotio moderna), the examples of nascent saints such as Catherine of Bologna, Antoninus of Florence, Rita of Cascia and Catherine of Genoa, printing, Christian humanism, an urbanized laity who could not flee the towns for monasteries, and other reasons.
+The 14th, 15th, and 16th centuries saw a spiritual revival in Europe incubated by the rise of preaching friars, the standardization of the Paris Bible, lay spiritual movements (such as the devotio moderna), the examples of nascent saints such as Catherine of Bologna, Antoninus of Florence, Rita of Cascia and Catherine of Genoa, printing, Christian humanism, an urbanized laity who could not flee the towns for monasteries, and other reasons.

 A series of ecumenical councils were held with reformist agendas: